Skip to main content

 }

-Job boards need search across title, description, and company:
+Job boards need search across title, description, and company.
+PostgreSQL's built-in full-text search is sufficient for boards with under 100K listings:

 ALTER TABLE job_postings ADD COLUMN search_vector tsvector;